Best Budget Golf Drivers 2024

 How We Test Drivers

-The first thing we should mention is our overall testing ethos at Golf Monthly which is to put all products through a rigorous testing procedure to give you crucial insights into how they perform, how they compare to their predecessors and where they stack up in relation to the competition.
-As such we regularly attend product launches and meet with the manufacturer’s R&D experts to understand the new technology.
+Our overall testing ethos at Golf Monthly is to put all products through a rigorous testing procedure in order for us to give you crucial insights into how they perform, how they compare to their predecessors and also how they stack up to the competition.
+To do this we regularly attend product launches so we can meet with the manufacturer’s R&D experts to get a good understanding of the new technology.

-Then the first port of call to test golf clubs is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
+When it comes to testing the product then our first port of call is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
 We then do outdoor testing mainly at West Hill Golf Club, a course in Surrey with excellent practice facilities.

 How to choose a new driver